serin0837/word-backend/Readme.md

 # Description

-This is back end made with Express and MongoDB
+This is back end made with Express and MongoDB.

+## End points

+/words -> Get, Post
+/word/id -> Delete, Update